cbcrg/pergola-reproduce/cb1_mice/README.md

 ```

 ### Run nextflow pipeline
-The pipeline will generate all the results.
+Once data is downloaded, it is possible to reproduce all the results using this command:

 ```
 NXF_VER=0.24.1 ./CB1_mice-Pergola-Reproduce.nf --recordings='data/mice_recordings/*.csv' --mappings='data/mappings/b2p.txt' -with-docker